jgchoti/to-do-list/README.md

 # To-Do List Project

-Welcome to the To-Do List project!
 This application was developed as part of my studies with HackYourFuture Belgium, aimed at deepening my understanding of JavaScript.

 ![screenshot](./client/public/Screenshot.png)